-If you'd like to order signed copies of his books, please mention that in the Special Instructions when you check out.
-(Please note: the individual book listings below indicate whether we have signed copies or not.
-If it doesn't say signed, we do not have signed copies of that particular title.)
+If you'd like to order signed or personalized copies of his books, please mention that in the Special Instructions when you check out.
+(He lives here in the Twin Cities, so we can always get books signed or personalized, although there may be some delay, depending on his schedule.)

 Biography: Kent grew up in the Cascade Mountains of Oregon.
 He briefly attended Stanford University before leaving to experience the 'real world', which included working as a logger, construction worker, freelance journalist, and researcher in childhood development.
 For the last couple of decades, he has made his home in St. Paul, Minnesota, with his wife and children.